juntaic7/CoT-with-Supervision/README.md

 <!-- omit from toc -->
-# Navigating the Prompt Space: Supervision Matters in CoT When Reasoning Misleads
+# Why Prompt Design Matters and Works: A Complexity Analysis of Prompt Search Space in LLMs

 ## Table of Contents